[Last updated March 2023]

 I’ve heard it has become more difficult to arrange appointments for this at FSDOs in recent years – they very much prefer that you do this through a DPE instead.

 b) Visit a flying school with a DPE (designated pilot examiner) who is also authorised for foreign pilots.
 I couldn’t find any online directory or list of schools with this capability, so you may have to enquire more widely.
 These examiners are empowered to issue a temporary airman’s certificate in the same way as the local FSDO office.
 You just need to present them with the same documentation on arrival.
 You will be charged a fee for this, but it will save you time.
-They will use the online IACRA system to do this, so it helps if you have pre-registered beforehand and can give them your FTN number, username and password.
+They will use the online IACRA system to do this, so it helps a lot if you can give them your FTN number (your “membership” number for IACRA).

 The certificate you have just obtained is considered “timed out” until you complete a Flight Review.
 This can be done in the UK – there are a few qualified and registered instructors around – but is best done in the US where you can become familiar with the procedures and terminology.

-On completion, your logbook will be signed off and you will be legal to fly solo anywhere in the US.
-You’ll receive a more permanent licence through the post a few weeks later, but you don’t need to wait for that to arrive before flying solo in the US.
+On completion, your logbook will be signed off and you will be legal to fly an N-Reg aircraft solo worldwide.
+You’ll receive a more permanent licence through the post later – typically 3-4 months – but you don’t need to wait for that to arrive before flying solo in the US.
+Your temporary certificate is valid for 120 days from issue.

 It’s also possible to gain a new rating instead of taking a Flight Review, such as a seaplane.
 This will involve a course of several hours instruction plus a checkride.